 Brantley was charged with the task of creating the Central Florida Development Council as the county began emulating the state Department of Commerce’s initiatives nearly 35 years ago that in 2019 the Central Florida Development Council has named its small-business award in his honor.

 Awards are presented in two categories:

 - Success in Small Business – less than 100 employees

-- Success in Large Business – more than 100 employees
+- Success in Large Business – 100 or more employees

 - 2019 The Lunz Group

 - 2016 Broadway Real Estate

 - 2015 Clark/Nikdel/Powell